better-internet/radworks-docs/docs/connecting-to-ethereum/anchoring-projects.md

 title: Anchoring projects
 ---

 An **anchor** is an on-chain agreement between the owners of an org about the state of a project's source code.
-Anchors are comprised of the org address under which the project lives, the Radicle ID of the project, and the project's latest commit hash.
+Anchors are comprised of the org address under which the project lives, the Radicle ID of the project, and a commit hash from the projects history.

 Anchors are a secure and verifiable way to keep track of the canonical state of a repository, that doesn't rely on a centralized admin or third-party.
 Use them to push releases, make important upgrades, or just collectively maintain codebases transparently.